ngrigri/Ifort-Stack-Overflow/README.md

 which generates a "stack-overflow" with intel fortran compiler on linux platform where default stack memory is set to 8192 kbytes.

+In general, ALLOCATABLE arrays are more efficient.
+But in Fortran 90/95 POINTER arrays were more flexible.
+For example, it was not possible to use ALLOCATABLE arrays as components of derived types.
+Fortran 2003 fixed that issue.
+So use ALLOCATABLE arrays when you can.

 # To select stack overflow or not
 Edit the file stack_overflow.f90 and activate
 *call sub_calc_stack_overflow(nlevs)*